Riverscapes/CatchmentTool/README.md

 - Revised 10-4-2016

 ## Summary
 Catchment Tool is an ArcGIS Python toolbox which currently includes one tool: **Delineate Catchments**.
 This tool was developed to automate the process of delineating catchment area polygons for each stream reach or segment within a stream network.
 The catchment area polygons can then be used to calculate statistical values for geographically coincident spatial datasets representing environmental parameters.

-Upstream catchment areas represent all surfaces draining to a single point in a drainage basin.
+Upstream catchment areas represent all surfaces draining to a single point in a drainage basin (i.e. a pour point).
 The **Delineate Catchments** tool maps catchment area polygons from a set of pour points.
 The key component in this process is the reconditioning of the digital elevation model (DEM) supplied by the user.
-The initial tool methods involved burning a stream network polyline feature class into a DEM, but later development switched to burning in a bankfull polygon based on widths representing the stream network in addition to stream network line features.
+The initial tool methods involved burning a stream network polyline feature class into a DEM, but later development switched to burning in a polygon representing open stream areas to recondition to better conform to the stream network.
+The stream area polygons can be source from the NHD Area dataset, or a bankfull area polygon based on bankfull widths calculated for the stream network.
 It is recommended that the input stream network be cleaned and edited so that is topologically correct, and segmented into user-defined segments using tools from the [Geomorphic Network and Analysis Toolbox (GNAT)](https://bitbucket.org/KellyWhitehead/geomorphic-network-and-analysis-toolbox/wiki/Home).

-This tool was recently renamed, and was originally an ESRI Python toolbox called RCA Tools, which also include a stream segmentation tool.
+This tool was recently renamed, and was originally an ESRI Python toolbox called RCA Tools, which also included a stream segmentation tool.
+The stream segmentation tool has been redesigned and incorporated into GNAT.

 ## Download
 * [Catchment Tool version 1.0](https://github.com/jesselangdon/catchment-tool/archive/master.zip)